AlexAntartico/my_dotfiles/README.md

   - Copies only newer versions of files (using `cp -uv`).
   - Skips missing files and provides informative output.
   - Easy to extend for additional dotfiles.

+### 4. `update_debian.sh` (NEW)

+- Bash script to update and clean APT and Snap packages on Debian-based systems.
+- Logs actions to /var/log with a timestamped filename.
+- Must be run as root (with sudo).
+- Provides on-screen and log feedback about the update process.

 [View dotfiles_to_repo.sh](https://github.com/AlexAntartico/my_dotfiles/blob/main/dotfiles_to_repo.sh)